 This faulty restoration mirrors faulty depictions of bandoras and orpharions by artists who clearly were not players and had difficulty believing or painting what they actually saw.
 The detail uppermost below of Woman playing bandora by Eglon Hendrick van der Neer (Amsterdam, 1634-1703), seen in full above, shows a slanted bridge but a straight nut.
 The artist somewhat fudged the frets, but those that are shown are painted straight, in line with the nut.
 With the slanted bridge, this would render any real instrument hopelessly out of tune.

 Bottom left (above) is an illustration from Athanasius Kircher’s Musurgia Universalis, published in two volumes in Rome in 1650.
 His “Cythara Communis” is Latin for common stringed instrument.
 Cithara, from the Greek kithára (κιθάρα), the Assyrian chetarah, and from the Latin cithara – a lyre for which there is evidence dating back to 1700 BC – was the same name used indiscriminately by many writers for lyres, harps, psalteries and, it sometimes seems, for almost any instrument, open-stringed or fretted.
 In this case, it is Kircher’s name for the orpharion, with 17 strings and 17 pegs, making it a 9 course instrument.
 The illustration makes the same mistake as van der Neer: a slanted bridge but straight frets and a straight nut.
 Next, Dutch artist Leonard Bramer’s painting of an orpharion, c.
-1630–40, may represent an instrument with a simpler outline or this may be the artist’s simplification.
-What is certain is that we see the same mistakes van der Neer and Kircher made in depicting an unrealistic and unplayable instrument.
+1630–40, represents an instrument with a simpler outline.
+We see the same mistakes van der Neer and Kircher made in depicting an unrealistic and unplayable instrument.
 Next, Danish painter Cornelis Norbertus Gijsbrecht’s 1672 depiction shows a slanted bridge with the frets and nut covered, so the artist does not have the problem of painting them accurately.
 Lastly, Dutch painter Gerrit van Honthorst in The Concert, 1623, hid the bridge.
 Nevertheless, as we see in the two details on the right, he painted the frets slanting from the sloped nut and then gradually slanting towards the unseen bridge sloping the other way.
 In this short survey of art depicting orpharions, this is the only truly accurate portrayal besides the cover of William Barley’s A new Booke of Tabliture for the Orpharion, 1596, seen below.

 The rise and fall of the bandora and orpharion